 How to gear up for the Non Technical Tricky Questions of Java Job Interview?

 It happens to many of us, freezing up, when some tricky questions being asked.
-But, in order to win an Interview for Java, you need to learn, how to play the game of interview by answering not only the technical Java questions but also some tricky questions commonly being asked in any Interview; as the hirer also gives weight age to these answers, apart from the technical ones.
+But, in order to win an Interview for Java, you need to learn, how to play the game of interview by answering not only the technical Java questions but also some tricky questions commonly being asked in any Interview; as the hire also gives weight age to these answers, apart from the technical ones.
 Plan out a strategy, before hand, to handle these tricky questions being asked in a Java job interview.
 Let’s discuss how?

 Before we start up with those tricky questions, let’s share some tips for handling tricky questions

 Preparation is the key to any Interview.
 A homework or say rehearsal done in Java technology, before a Java Interview, would save you from all those embarrassments and would add up to your confidence.
 You can prepare either by playing mock interview or by writing what answer you would probably give, when certain expected tricky questions of Java technology are being asked.

 Your body language should not show up your discomfort, when a tricky question is being asked.
 You should appear confident rather than nervous.

 When, being asked about a tricky question, you need to be short and up to the point.
 Don’t forget to relate your answers to the Java job you are applying for.